For over a decade, SOIL has been designing and implementing affordable, safe, and restorative ecological sanitation solutions. Read our story:

 SOIL is selected as a finalist for the ReSource Award.

 SOIL builds a depot to streamline operations in northern Haiti.

-In recognition of our environmental and social regeneration work in Haiti, SOIL wins the 2018 Lush Spring Prize.
+In recognition of our impactful environmental and economic regeneration work, SOIL wins the 2018 Lush Spring Prize.

 SOIL hits a new milestone, treating over 100,000 containers of waste throughout the fiscal year.